 New Retinol Alternatives

 Maybe you've heard of bakuchiol, a plant-based alternative to retinol that's been touted as gentler and all-around safer.
-But board certified dermatologist Anna Karp, says that many of her patients experience irritation with bakuchiol as well.
-"People ask about it because they know it as the only retinol alternative," Dr Karp explains, "but some people don't tolerate it."
+But board-certified dermatologist Anna Karp, DO, says that many of her patients experience irritation with bakuchiol as well.
+"People ask about it because they know it as the only retinol alternative," Dr. Karp explains, "but some people don't tolerate it."

-Instead of bakuchiol, Dr Karp has been suggesting the brand-new Tatcha The Silk Serum.
-The brand's scientists tested the formula's Retinol Alternative Duo, a combination of up-cycled cranberry extract and sea fennel, on human skin cells in-vitro, against a stabilised retinol.
-Working similarly to retinol, it triggers collagen production in the skin.
-"Compared to the highest percentage of retinol that you can get over the counter, this shows the same efficacy as far as increasing collagen," says Dr Karp.
-"It has the added benefit of preventing collagen degradation, which we don't see in retinol studies."
+Instead of bakuchiol, Dr. Karp has been suggesting the brand-new Tatcha The Silk Serum.
+The brand's scientists tested the formula's Retinol Alternative Duo, a combination of upcycled cranberry extract and sea fennel, on human skin cells in-vitro, against a stabilized retinol.
+They found that, similarly to retinol, the blend triggers collagen production in the skin.
+"Compared to the highest percentage of retinol that you can get over the counter, this shows the same efficacy as far as increasing collagen," says Dr. Karp.

 Specific Treatment Serums

 How to use it: No matter the cause (over-exfoliating, seasonal dryness, or an allergic skin reaction), ceramide cream is great to have on hand for when you experience sudden dryness or irritation and need relief.
-With this cream in particular I often 'spot moisturise' around my nose and cheeks, which tend to be a bit drier, especially during the winter and early spring.
+With this cream in particular I often "spot moisturize" around my nose and cheeks, which tend to be a bit drier, especially during the winter and early spring.

 We recently tested out the brand-new Byoma Moisturizing Gel-Cream SPF 30 and unanimously agreed that the formula doesn't even feel like sunscreen — in a good way.
-It hits on a trend that we've been seeing in the sun-care space: new formulations that are actually comfortable to wear and feel more moisturising than the chalky options of yesteryear.
-If you're looking for something similar, but with a higher SPF, try Starface Clear As Day SPF 46 or L'Oréal Revitalift Clinical Vitamin C SPF 50+ Daily Anti-UV Fluid, £19.99.
+It hits on a trend that we've been seeing in the sun-care space: new formulations that are actually comfortable to wear and feel more moisturizing than the chalky options of yesteryear.
+If you're looking for something similar, but with a higher SPF, try Starface Clear As Day SPF 46 or Krave Beauty Beet The Sun SPF 40.